|Elliott Sound Products||Speaker Failure Analysis|

 Note ... when operating at maximum tolerable power levels, voice coil temperatures may reach over 200°C so the DC resistance can almost double.
 This means that cone movement is far less damped than when at room temp and any passive crossover points have shifted.
 This is covered in some detail in the ESP article Passive Crossover Design.

 If the DC resistance doubles, so too does the impedance, so while you may have thought you were feeding the speaker with (say) 700W, the actual figure is closer to 350W.
 This reduction of actual power (and equivalent reduction of SPL) is called 'power compression'.
 Only a few loudspeaker driver manufacturers are brave enough to publish figures for power compression.
 Should you turn up the gain to get your 700W back again, the speaker will die, as it was at its very limits already.

-A "nominal watt" is based purely on a simple, but absurd, calculation that assumes the speaker maintains it nominal impedance at all frequencies and under all operating conditions.
+A 'nominal watt' is based purely on a simple, but absurd, calculation that assumes the speaker maintains its nominal impedance at all frequencies and under all operating conditions.

 The usual power handling test done on a high powered woofer is to install it in a large cabinet or perhaps in free air, and feed it with modified pink noise filtered to the 50 Hz to 500 Hz band or possibly the 50 Hz to 5,000 Hz band.
 (See note below.)

 The output level from the amp is then adjusted upwards until the voice coil is dangerously hot and left like that for a couple of hours.
-The RMS voltage being delivered by the amp is measured, the value squared and divided by the nominal impedance to give "max watts".
-See AES-2 1984 "Speaker Testing" link 2.
+The RMS voltage being delivered by the amp is measured, the value squared and divided by the nominal impedance to give 'max watts'.
+See AES-2 1984 'Speaker Testing' (Reference 2).

 As a result of this patent absurdity - the actual watts dissipated by the speaker during such testing may well be only 20 to 25% of the published max watts figure.